For the Record

 By raising funds and awareness, Autism Speaks is committed to promoting solutions, inclusion and opportunities for everyone impacted by autism.
 In 2018 alone, we aided more than 1 million people through Autism Speaks-funded programs and resources.
 Through our platforms, we’ve empowered thousands of people with autism, across the spectrum and throughout the life span, to share their stories.

-Research confirms that each person with autism is unique, and we aim to address diverse needs.
+Research confirms that each person on the autism spectrum is unique, and we aim to address diverse needs.

 - Many autistic people have exceptional abilities or skills, such as unique perspectives on solving problems by thinking “outside of the box,” a deep understanding of subjects of personal interest, and the ability to focus on repetitive tasks for prolonged periods of time.
 Many learn to overcome their challenges by building on strengths or modifying their environment.
 About 40 percent have average to above average intellectual abilities.